-That said, this is a good water-resistant sunscreen for normal to dry skin, but would have been better without the potentially irritating ginseng extract.
+This sunscreen contains a mix of synthetic and mineral sunscreen actives to provide broad spectrum sun protection, although the amount of titanium dioxide this contains is small given the need for UVA protection.
+Nevertheless, this is a good water-resistant sunscreen for normal to dry skin, but would have been better without the potentially irritating ginseng extract.
 Most likely, any irritant potential this plant has is countered by the anti-irritants and antioxidants this sunscreen contains, but, ideally, the good ingredients should be directing all of their energy toward helping your skin.
-One more concern: the amount of titanium dioxide this contains is small given the need for UVA protection.

 Renovated and improved with higher sun protection factors and enhanced natural technology for ultimate sun protection and skin care benefits.
 Fast-absorbing, lightweight, fragrance-free formula.
 Very emollient and botanically moisturizing natural sun protection.